mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 Inside environments, you could access to:
 * envId
 * envPrefix
-* cluster (an object containing `namespace` and `kubeContextVariables` object).
+* cluster (an object containing `namespace` and `clusterId` string, `kubeContextVariables` object).
 Here you find the variables names for the specified environment where you set the cluster variable
 * hosts (an array of object, with `host` and `isBackoffice` fields)

 !!! warning